saezlab/MOFAcell/README.md

 ### How to implement

  All the necessary tools for modeling are already available in Bioconductor's [MOFA2](https://biofam.github.io/MOFA2/) package.

-However to facilitate the implementation of this framework to your own data we have collected detailed vignettes [here](https://github.com/saezlab/MOFAcell/blob/main/vignette/runMOFAcell.md)
+ A complementary R package [MOFAcellulaR](https://github.com/saezlab/MOFAcellulaR) facilitates the usage of MOFA for the unsupervised analysis of samples and estimation of multicellular programs.

+ A python implementation within our [LIANA](https://github.com/saezlab/liana-py) framework is available [here](https://liana-py.readthedocs.io/en/latest/notebooks/mofacellular.html)

 ### How to cite
  > Ramirez-Flores RO, Lanzer JD, Dimitrov D, Velten B, Saez-Rodriguez J. “Multicellular factor analysis for a tissue-centric understanding of disease” BioRxiv.
 2023.
-DOI: [XXX]()
+DOI: [10.1101/2023.02.23.529642](https://www.biorxiv.org/content/10.1101/2023.02.23.529642v1)

 ### Availabilty of data